 Sip Smarter with Refillable Bottles and Mugs

 It’s not enough to give up single-use plastic water bottles anymore.
 Americans used approximately 50 billion of those last year, but we also consumed 25 billion Styrofoam cups and 16 billion disposable coffee cups.
 A forgotten mug here and there might not seem like a huge deal, but when you start considering the scale of our national and global consumption, it gets more serious.
-Invest in a tumbler, mug, and a bottle — MiiR just launched their Straw Lid — and keep them on you whenever possible (there’s often a discount on beverages if you opt to use your own container!).
+Invest in a reusable Tumbler, Camp Cup, and Bottle and keep them on you whenever possible (there’s often a discount on beverages if you opt to use your own container!).

 You can follow along on Johnie's next adventure by heading to her Instagram!
 Thank you for joining us, and we hope you feel empowered to make you own positive impact.